 We understand the disappointment this may bring, and we sincerely apologize for any inconvenience caused.

 Stay tuned for updates on future courses, bootcamps, and events by regularly visiting our website and following our social media channels.

 Length: One week of online sessions (Monday-Friday, 3 hours/day)

 Tools and Resources:

 Lectures and group discussions will take place live (synchronously) online (using Zoom) on specified days and times.

 Slides and supporting materials will be posted online.

-Students should have reliable Internet access to watch the live lectures and access MATLAB Online and work on associated examples.
+Students should have reliable Internet access to watch the live lectures and a Google account to access the Google Colab notebooks containing examples.